Promote And Enhance Your Event

 Placement of the drugfactsweek.gov badges or widgets are to be used only as a marker to the drugfactsweek.gov site and a channel for drugfactsweek.gov content.
 The use of a widget or link does not indicate any form of endorsement or approval from NDAFW, the Coordinating Center for Health Information and Service, or the U.S. Department of Health and Human Services.

-This resource gives National Drug & Alcohol Facts WeekSM event planners promotional “tools for success” using traditional and social media channels.
+Tools for Success: This resource gives National Drug & Alcohol Facts WeekSM event planners promotional “tools for success” using traditional and social media channels.
 The presentation includes examples of how to create a press list and pitch letter, manage onsite media and appropriate follow up after the event.
 In addition, event holders are given social media examples to promote their events via Twitter and Facebook.

 Spread the word about your NDAFW events and activities.
 Media outlets such as high school newspapers, local news stations, radio programs, and city newspapers and their websites are all good outlets for publicizing your NDAFW event.
 Here are three steps to help guide you in working with the press.

 Step 1: Develop a key message to deliver to the media.

 Before you contact the media, develop a few key talking points that will help them understand what NDAFW is and what you’re trying to accomplish with your event.
 Preparing these messages in advance will help you speak consistently about NDAFW and have a framework from which to answer any media questions you receive.
 Check out our Learn About NDAFW page for key points.

 Keep your information short and easy to understand.

 - Example: Here's a chance to ask questions and get the facts about drugs!

 Explain why you’d like them to cover your event.